Chess piece relative value: Changing valuations in the endgame

-As already noted when the standard values were first formulated, the relative strength of the pieces will change as a game progresses to the endgame.
-Pawns gain value as their path towards promotion becomes clear, and strategy begins to revolve around either defending or capturing them before they can promote.
+As already noted when the standard values were first formulated, pieces' relative strength change as a game progresses to the endgame.
+Pawns gain value as their path to promotion becomes clear, and strategy begins to revolve around either defending or capturing them before they can promote.
 Knights lose value as their unique mobility becomes a detriment to crossing an empty board.
-Rooks and (to a lesser extent) bishops gain value as their lines of movement and attack are less obstructed.
+Rooks and (to a lesser extent) bishops gain value as lines of movement and attack are less obstructed.
 Queens slightly lose value as their high mobility becomes less proportionally useful when there are fewer pieces to attack and defend.
 Some examples follow.